Do you want to build muscle, strength, or athletic performance?

 Because phosphate is used as fuel, ATP becomes ADP (adenosine di-phosphate), and you are left with a rather useless byproduct created from ATP hydrolysis.

 Because ADP has no value to the body, you need to re-introduce ATP (or convert ADP into ATP) by using creatine.
-The creatine donates its phosphate group to the ADP in order to re-create ATP, which allows you to store more ATP and subsequently have more fuel to burn during training.
+The creatine donates its phosphate group to the ADP to re-create ATP, which allows you to store more ATP and subsequently have more fuel to burn during training.

 So, What Does Creatine Actually Do?